LaraKraemer/txt-pdf-generator/README.md

 # txt-pdf Generator
 This is another project from my python bootcamp where I build a pdf file.
 As a data source I work with four .txt files.
+This exercise will further practise my for-loops skills.

 ## How to work with this repository
 1. Clone the repository